Particle Production Scenario in an Algebraically Coupled Quintessence Field with a Dark Matter Fluid: Introduction

-We organized the paper as follows: In sec. \ref{sec:action}, we set up the action for the algebraically coupled field-fluid system and obtained the governing background equations.
-In sec. \ref{sec:thermodynamic}, we present brief thermodynamic relations corresponding to the fluid component.
-A detailed picture of the conservation of energy-momentum tensor is presented in sec. \ref{sec:conservation}.
-The dynamical system's stability is discussed in sec. \ref{sec:background_dynamics}.
+The paper is organized as follows: In Sec. \ref{sec:action}, we set up the action for the algebraically coupled field-fluid system and obtain the governing background equations.
+In Sec. \ref{sec:thermodynamic}, we present brief thermodynamic relations corresponding to the fluid component.
+A detailed picture of the conservation of the energy-momentum tensor is presented in Sec. \ref{sec:conservation}.
+The stability of the system is discussed in Sec. \ref{sec:background_dynamics}.
 In Sec. \ref{sec:data_analysis}, the model parameters are constrained using data analysis.
 In Sec. \ref{sec:conclusion}, we outline a brief conclusion.